 Acoustic Americana

 Since reenergizing my earlier career as a publicly-performing singer-songwriter, I now use the term Acoustic Americana to describe the music I love.
-To me, that phrase best captures my harmonious meld of most American music when performed acoustically and seasoned with a generous dollop of "y'all".
+That phrase best captures my harmonious meld of most American music when performed acoustically and seasoned with a generous dollop of "y'all".
 I'm honored and humbled to own a new, mythically-reminiscent Martin HD-28 guitar, lovingly supported by a truly professional sound reinforcement system.
-I continue to relish an ever-evolving repertoire of personal favorites new and old, both covers and originals, most of which fulfill my overview of the Americana genre.
-I am especially beholden to fundamentally common sense Texas singer-songwriters such as Kris Kristofferson, Guy Clark, Rodney Crowell, Nanci Griffith, Bob Wills and Willie Nelson as well as the many other musicians I've been exposed to.
+I continue to relish an ever-evolving repertoire of personal favorites new and old, covers and originals, most of which fulfill my overview of the Americana genre.
+I am especially beholden to fundamentally common sense Texas singer-songwriters such as Kristofferson, Guy Clark, Rodney Crowell, Nanci Griffith, Bob Wills and Willie Nelson as well as the many other musicians I've been exposed to.

 The universe of bluegrass has also been essential to my music.
 I use it much as I do garlic in my kitchen, liberally but not as the only spice in my gumbo. .I also firmly believe both melody and and lyric should be interwoven to create understandable and meaningful compositions.
 Many of my other multi-varied life observations have also taught me to appreciate the simple, intrinsic beauty of functional form without the need for carvings, moldings or additional umlauts.
-That personal assessment has informed my 'less is more' style of writing and, in chorus with Guy Clark, I strongly believe the notes not played and words not sung can be as important as those which are.
+That personal assessment has informed my 'less is more' style of writing and, in chorus with Guy Clark and others, I strongly believe the notes not played and words not sung can be as important as those which are.